Find Trade Colleges

 Women make up 50% of the clinical laboratory science majors at the school.

-The University of Montana came in at #8 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
+The University of Montana did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the small city of Missoula, UM is a public college with a medium-sized student population.

-Boise State University ranked #9 on this year’s Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Rocky Mountains Region list.
-Located in the midsize city of Boise, Boise State is a public college with a fairly large student population.
+Boise State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree clinical/medical laboratory science programs.
+Located in the city of Boise, Boise State is a public college with a fairly large student population.

-Read full report on Clinical/Medical Laboratory Science at Boise State University
+Full Clinical/Medical Laboratory Science at Boise State University Report

 Best Clinical/Medical Laboratory Science Colleges by State